 npx openclaw

-Dependencies install and initialize automatically.
-The whole process usually takes under five minutes.
+Itโll pull in all the dependencies and set everything up automatically.
+The whole process usually takes less than five minutes.

-For better stability and easier data management, Docker is the preferred approach:
+For better long-term stability and easier data management, Docker is the cleaner way to go:

 sudo apt install -y docker.io